-After learning to run, and writing a succesful book about that, the author sets her sights on sea swimming.
-This books stands are a cheery account of the trials and tribulations of going from landlubber to proficient swimmer.
+After learning to run and writing a successful book about it, Heminsley sets her sights on sea swimming.
+This books stands as a cheery account of the trials and tribulations of going from landlubber to proficient swimmer.
 There’s a twist though, Alexandra commences IVF treatment, which fails and fails again.
 A winter of sea swimming helps ease the pain and trauma.

 Published in 2017 by Thorpe, Ulverscoft and others

 Artist and illustrator Lisa Congdon brings together her passion for images and swimming in this delightful book.
 Whimsical at times, very beautiful and often uplifting, it’s a homage to the joy of immersion in water and to the creative work it has inspired.

 Swimming to Antarctica: Tales of a Long-Distance Swimmer, by Lynne Cox

 Lynne Cox has swum the most gruelling and demanding long-distance swims in the world.
 The Channel crossings came early, then the Bering Strait, Straits of Magellan, Cape of Good Hope and Cook Strait in New Zealand.
 Her life story and those of her swims are gripping, culminating in her 24 minute Antarctic Swim.

 Published in 2004 by Weidenfeld & Nicolson